YungLun/BookstoreProject/README.md

-2.Enforcing referential integrity through foreign keys 3.Automating updates using triggers and stored procedures 4.Enabling secure, role-based access for different staff groups
+2.Enforcing referential integrity through foreign keys 3.Automating updates using triggers and stored procedures 4.Enabling secure, role-based access for different staff groups 5.Maintain accurate book and supplier records
+6.Track inventory and automatically trigger restocking
+7.Manage customer orders and payments

+#Schema overview：
+Table Name:
+1.Supplier:Stores information about book suppliers and their contact details.
+2.Book:Represents all books available in the store, including author, publisher, price, and supplier.
+3.Inventory:Tracks the current stock quantity, reorder level, and restock date of each book.
+4.Customer:Contains customer information such as contact details and membership date.
+5.SalesOrder:Header table for customer purchase transactions.
+6.SalesOrderLine:Detail table for each book sold in an order.
+Automatically calculates line total (Quantity * UnitPrice).
+7.PurchaseOrder:Records purchase transactions made to suppliers for restocking purposes.

 #User Roles and Operations
 1.Admin: